Spidey-y/Scraper/readme.md

 # Installation

-A docker compose file is provided, make sure to change the env variables to what suits you.
+A docker compose file is provided, make sure to change the env variables to what suits you (MySQL, django, ngnix (to serve media)).
 Else create a vitual env, install requirement.txt and run:

 >python manage.py makemigrations <br/>